Last Updated on January 25, 2022 by The Noms

 This Hot Gin Toddy gets all the flavors right and is the perfect way to warm up on chilly winter evenings!

-- 2 oz hot black tea (strongly brewed)
+- 2 ounces hot black tea (strongly brewed)

 - When ready to have a hot gin, combine all ingredients into a heat proof mug or glass.